Jennifer Palmer BSc MSc PhD

 - Faculty of Infectious and Tropical Diseases

-Jen teaches on the MSc modules, Designing Disease Control Programmes in Developing Countries and Analysis & Design of Research Studies and the short course, Understanding an Eye Health System to Achieve Vision2020.
+Jen teaches on the MSc modules, Designing Disease Control Programmes in Developing Countries and Analysis & Design of Research Studies and the short courses, Understanding an Eye Health System to Achieve Vision2020 and Tropical Ophthomology.
 She is a course tutor for the in-house MSc Control of Infectious Diseases and has developed course content for the distance-learning Infectious Diseases masters.

 In her PhD, Jen combined anthropological and epidemiological methods to understand community disease discourses, patient treatment-seeking and healthcare worker referral practices in the Nimule HAT focus in Magwi County, South Sudan.
-This work was in collaboration with Medical Emergency Relief International (Merlin) and was funded by the Canadian Institutes of Health Research in partnership with the Public Health Agency of Canada as well as the Sir Halley Stewart Trust.
-She is currently interested in developing community-based, low-technology interventions for HAT and other neglected tropical diseases in the region.
+As an extension of this work, she conducted an intervention to train health workers at primary care facilities to recognise syndromic cases for referral.
+These projects were in collaboration with Medical Emergency Relief International (Merlin) and were funded by the Canadian Institutes of Health Research in partnership with the Public Health Agency of Canada as well as the Sir Halley Stewart Trust.
+She is currently interested in developing community-based, low-technology interventions appropriate to a HAT elimination context.

-Since her PhD, Jen has collaborated on a study of refugee/IDP population estimation using satellite imagery and a study on sustainability of physical rehabilitation systems in fragile states with Handicap International.
+Her previous research has included: development of a method to estimated refugee/IDP populations using satellite imagery and a study on the sustainability of physical rehabilitation health systems in fragile states (Somaliland, Nepal, Cambodia, Sierra Leone & Liberia) with Handicap International.

 Jen is broadly interested in the implementation of health programmes in conflict-affected and emergency settings and is a member of the Public Health in Humanitarian Crises Group at the school.